sohale/sohale.github.io/pages/reinvented.md

 * A new geometric primitive (later I found it is known as "Coons patch")

+* Some solutions for Intuitive Logic (no-negation logic): A non-intuitive logic.
 * Some solutions to Russel paradox

+* Desire to (but failed at) finding locally parametrisation of a manifold (Later realised it is solved by Riemann)
+* Desire to (but failed at) deriving phase lines from isopotentials of electric and magnetic fields
+    * (later realised it can be formulated using Laplacian and Legendre transform )
+    *

 ## Concept: not fully implemented: